mvolkmann/blog/src/drizzle.md

 that describes all the tables in it can be generated by entering `npm run migrate:pull` or `bun migrate:pull`.
 The path to the generated file is `./migrations/schema.ts`.
-TODO: Why did this stop working?

 The generated code does not include definitions of relations between tables.
 Unfortunately those need to be added manually.
-TODO: Verify this.

 ## Schema Changes